All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Talking to Your HR Department

 If no available plan covers Wegovy, consider approaching your HR department directly.
 Employers can modify their self-funded plan benefits at any time, and many are adding obesity treatment coverage as they recognize the long-term cost savings.
 Employees with obesity cost employers an average of $4,000-$8,000 more per year in healthcare expenses and lost productivity.
-Framing your request in terms of the company's bottom line can be persuasive.
+Framing your request for the company's bottom line can be persuasive.

 Some employers have also partnered with specialty benefits programs or wellness incentive platforms that provide GLP-1 coverage as a separate benefit outside the standard health plan.
 Ask your benefits coordinator if any such programs are available.